lindseytam/colorpicker/README.md

 # Shapely Color Picker

-This package makes it easy for users to set the shape, default color, and height of a color picker application for their react app.
+This package makes it easy to set the shape, color, and height of a color picker application for your React app.
 This colorpicker is designed to handle changes immediately.
 You can check out a live demo [here](http://lindseytam.com/colorpicker/).

 ![](https://github.com/lindseytam/colorpicker/blob/main/images/demo.gif)